Pre-Lecture - Writing Code

 Arguments:

-• Defaults to TRUE.
+- Defaults to

 Read table generally figures out the classes, skips lines beginning #, and figures out how many rows.